Record-breaking San Francisco Bay bridge opens after delays

-SAN FRANCISCO, Sept 3 The largest self-anchored suspension bridge in the world opened across San Francisco Bay late Monday night, six years behind schedule and five times over budget, police said.
+SAN FRANCISCO The largest self-anchored suspension bridge in the world opened across San Francisco Bay late Monday night, six years behind schedule and five times over budget, police said.

 The new $6 billion eastern section of the San Francisco-Oakland Bay Bridge, one of the busiest spans in the United States, opened in time to accommodate Tuesday's 280,000 daily commuters, San Francisco police said on Tuesday.